Automatic Content Recognition Tracking in Smart TVs

 2) That's still a lot of potentially crash-prone crud that's running.
 Better to just buy a Sceptre or maybe a large computer monitor, and have nothing running that isn't dedicated to "get pixels into eyeballs".

-• advael a day ago ago
+• advael 9 months ago ago

 If this model of "theft of service" is legally enforceable, then significant swaths of this industry are engaging in false advertising and possibly full-on fraud by not making this agreement they're entering into clear to customers prior to their purchase of the device